atrosekta/rust-electrical-wiki/content/logic.md

 Notes:

-- Everyone can activate the timer
+- Everyone can activate the timer but only TC authorized people can set the timer.
-- Only TC authorized people can set the timer
+- Timer must be powered to set the duration.
-- Timer must be powered to set duration
+- It must also be powered first before it can be triggered as per [Power Flow](powerdistribution.html###-Power-Flow).
-- Has a default time of 30 seconds
+- Has a default time of 30 seconds.
-- Minimum time duration is 0.25 seconds
+- Minimum time duration is 0.25 seconds.
+This might be too fast for some servers and must be increased.
-- Maximum time duration is at least a 2 weeks IRL
+- Maximum time duration has been tested to at least a 2 weeks IRL.
-- Can only be placed on vertical walls
+- Can only be placed on vertical walls.
-- When it is not active, it will block all the components past it from registering active usage on batteries
+- When it is not active, it will block all the components past it from registering [Active Usage](powerstorage.html##-Battery-Active-Usage-VS-Actual-Power-Consumed) on batteries.

 ---